 The CTC scheme is for upgrading your school’s internet network infrastructure.
 It is a separate project running alongside the Government’s Project Gigabit broadband upgrade for rural and hard-to-reach areas nationwide.
 However, the benefits for rural schools are obvious.

-Upgrades of the core broadband service, with a new wireless network, will transform teaching ICT and using cloud software like a school MIS.
+Upgrades of the core broadband service, with a new wireless network, will transform teaching ICT and using MIS software for school administration, especially if cloud-based.
 This will benefit Classroom365’s school broadband and content filtering for schools services, which are fully compatible with the Gigabit and GigaHub projects.

 Post Connect the Classroom Support